Geographic information science

 Geographic information science (GIScience, GISc) or geoinformation science is a scientific discipline at the crossroads of computational science, social science, and natural science that studies geographic information, including how it represents phenomena in the real world, how it represents the way humans understand the world, and how it can be captured, organized, and analyzed.
-It is a sub-field of geography, specifically part of technical geography with applications to both physical geography and human geography; although its techniques can be applied to many other fields of study as well as many different industries.
+It is a sub-field of geography, specifically part of technical geography.
+It has applications to both physical geography and human geography, although its techniques can be applied to many other fields of study as well as many different industries.

 As a field of study or profession, it can be contrasted with geographic information systems (GIS), which are the actual repositories of geospatial data, the software tools for carrying out relevant tasks, and the profession of GIS users.
-That said, one of the major goals of GIScience is to find practical ways to improve GIS data, software, and professional practice; it is more focused on how gis is applied in real life as opposed to being a geographic information system tool in and of it self.
+That said, one of the major goals of GIScience is to find practical ways to improve GIS data, software, and professional practice; it is more focused on how GIS is applied in real life as opposed to being a geographic information system tool in and of itself.
 The field is also sometimes called geographical information science.